Conair94/Lifetime-Mahjong-Performance/README.md

 # Lifetime-Mahjong-Performance
 Most fridays I play mahjong with my friends for penny a point stakes.
 Here is out lifetime performance and payout data.
-The data is divided into Season 1 (when Noah lived in Maryland) and Season 2 (all games since).
+The data is divided into Season 1 (when Noah lived in Maryland) and Season 2 (all games after Noah moved).

 ## Current Season Performance
 Big props to Helio for crushing it during the October games, and being our current leader.